minprog/app-studio/30 Android/37 Lists/10 Content.md

     ListView list = (ListView) findViewById(R.id.mylist);
     list.setAdapter(myAdapter);

+## List events

+Unfortunately, list views do no support the simple `onClick` event, like buttons do.
+To catch events, you will need to create a listener class that `implements AdapterView.OnItemClickListener` and responds to one or more of the following events:

+- Listener for when an item in the list has been clicked: `setOnItemClickListener(AdapterView.OnItemClickListener)`

+- Listener for when an item in the list has been clicked and held: setOnItemLongClickListener(AdapterView.OnItemLongClickListener)

+- Listener for when an item in the list has been selected: setOnItemSelectedListener(AdapterView.OnItemSelectedListener)

 ## Custom list layouts

 If you want your list to look different than the default appearance (just a text string for each line), you must: